influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/argo-workflows-libsonnet/docs/3.1/events/v1alpha1/eventSource.md

 withManagedFields(managedFields)
 ```

-ManagedFields maps workflow-id and version to the set of fields that are managed by that workflow.
+"ManagedFields maps workflow-id and version to the set of fields that are managed by that workflow.
 This is mostly for internal housekeeping, and users typically shouldn't need to set or understand this field.
-A workflow can be the user's name, a controller's name, or the name of a specific apply path like 'ci-cd'.
-The set of fields is always in the version that the workflow used when modifying the object.
+A workflow can be the user's name, a controller's name, or the name of a specific apply path like \"ci-cd\".
+The set of fields is always in the version that the workflow used when modifying the object."

 ### fn metadata.withManagedFieldsMixin